Ficool

 Buzz!

-Just then, a voice came from behind her.
-It belonged to Grey.
+Then, a voice came from behind her.

 He truly appreciated his Instant Recoil Step Technique.